 Posted by Jimmy Boyd on

-A spot in the AFC Championship Game will be up for grabs this Sunday when the Denver Broncos host the San Diego Chargers.
-Kickoff is scheduled for 4:40 EST at Sports Authority Field at Mile High and will be televised nationally on CBS.
-This will be the third meeting between these two AFC West rivals.
-The Broncos won 28-20 at San Diego in Week 10, but would suffer their only home loss of the season in a 20-27 defeat to the Chargers in Week 15.
-Oddsmakers aren’t exactly giving San Diego much love, as the Broncos are currently listed as a 9.5-point home favorite with the total set at 55.5 points.
+This Thursday first place in the AFC West will be up for grabs when the Denver Broncos (5-1, 3-3 ATS) host the San Diego Chargers (5-2, 5-2 ATS).
+Kickoff is scheduled for 8:25 EST at Sports Authority Field and will be televised on both CBS and the NFL Network.
+Oddsmakers currently have the Broncos listed as a 7.5-point home favorite with the total set at 51 points.

 These two teams faced off three times last season.
 Twice during the regular season and once in the playoffs.
 The Broncos won at San Diego 28-20 as a 7-point favorite, but the Chargers would return the favor with a shocking 27-20 victory at Denver as a 10-point underdog.
 In the most important matchup the Broncos won 24-17 as a 8-point home favorite to advance to the AFC Championship Game.
 The Chargers have consistently played Denver close since Peyton Manning game to down.
 While they are just 1-4 SU, they are 3-2 ATS and each of the last 4 meetings have been decided by 8-points or less.

 The fact that the Chargers have been able to keep it close against Denver over the last couple of years, will likely have the public take San Diego at 7.5.
 Not that I don’t think the Chargers are a good team, I just feel the Broncos are that much better.
 The better team has had a clear advantage in these Thursday games and I look for the Chargers to struggle to keep this one competitive.